June 19, 2024

 But, before we get too excited, let's understand how to calculate the QBI deduction.
 After all, you have to crunch some numbers to reap its benefits.
 Stay tuned for the next section where we'll break down the calculation process for you.

-Eligibility for independent contractors and consultants
+Are independent contractors and consultants eligible for the QBI deduction?

 As an independent contractor or consultant, you're typically operating as a sole proprietor, a partner in a partnership, a member of an LLC, or an S corporation shareholder.
 This is good news for you, because these types of business entities are eligible for the QBI deduction.

-However, it's not as simple as being self-employed.
+When it comes to eligibility for QBI deductions, it's not as simple as being self-employed.
 There are certain limitations and thresholds you need to be aware of.
 To be eligible for the full QBI deduction, your taxable income must be below $164,900 if you're single, or $329,800 if you're married and filing jointly.

 Moreover, it's important to note that not all business income qualifies for the QBI deduction.
 For instance, capital gains, dividends, and interest income are not considered QBI.